nazmulb/react.js/README.md

 Since an uncontrolled component keeps the source of truth in the DOM, it is sometimes easier to integrate React and non-React code when using uncontrolled components.
 It can also be slightly less code if you want to be ***quick and dirty***.
 Otherwise, you should usually use controlled components.

 > ***String Refs*** where the ref attribute is a `string`, like "textInput", and the DOM node is accessed as `this.refs.textInput`.
 We shouldn't use string refs because string refs have some issues, are considered legacy, and ***are likely to be removed in one of the future releases***.
 If you're currently using `this.refs.textInput` to access refs, I recommend the callback pattern instead.

+## Thinking in React

+Please read <a href="https://facebook.github.io/react/docs/thinking-in-react.html">this page</a> which is very important for everyone to work with React.

+## Some tips about React

+- You should use Composition instead of Inheritance.
+- Single State of App: You should always try to make your state as simple as possible and minimize number of stateful components.
+If you have, for example, ten components that need data from the state, you should create one container component that will keep the state for all of them.
+- You should use controlled component and if needs ref callback for uncontrolled component.

 # Redux
 Redux is a **predictable** state container for JavaScript apps.
 Redux manages the state of your data.